Desmond-netw/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

-This scripts here is shell ,inits files, variables and expansions of scripts and they are all executable files
+Software engineering program on Shell, init files, variables and expansions scripts. all files are executable